odoo/documentation/accounting/localizations/l10n_ar.rst

 ^^^^^^^^^^^^^^^^^^^^
 For Argentina, the document types include a letter that helps that indicates the transaction/operation, example:

-When an invoice is related to a B2B transaction, a document type �A� must be used.
+When an invoice is related to a B2B transaction, a document type "A" must be used.
-When an invoice is related to a B2C transaction, a document type �B� must be used.
+When an invoice is related to a B2C transaction, a document type "B" must be used.
-When an invoice is related to exportation transaction, a document type �E� must be used.
+When an invoice is related to exportation transaction, a document type "E" must be used.
-The documents included in the localization have the proper letter associated, the user doesn�t need to configure anything additional.
+The documents included in the localization have the proper letter associated, the user doesn't need to configure anything additional.

 .. image:: media/argentina09.png
    :align: center